vibhaa/minerva_quic/README.md

 ```

 To just get logs for the requested video without viewing it,
-replace privateip with the private ip of the instance you are runnning the client on and run:
+replace privateip with the private ip of the instance you are running the client on and run:
 ```
 cd ~/video_transport_simulator/implementation/run_exp/
 python run_video.py privateip fastMPC 10 2 blah 5